 A multicenter, postmarketing surveillance study examined the safety and therapeutic benefit of a nettle leaf preparation (dose unknown) in nearly 9000 patients with osteoarthritis and rheumatoid arthritis.
-After a 3-week period, 82% of patients believed that the treatment had relieved their symptoms, 38% indicated that they might have their NSAID therapy reduced, and 26% no longer required NSAID therapy.
+After 3 weeks, 82% of patients believed that the treatment had relieved their symptoms, 38% indicated that they might have their NSAID therapy reduced, and 26% no longer required NSAID therapy.

-The sting of nettle leaf has been shown to be beneficial in treating osteoarthritic pain at the base of the thumb or index finger in a randomised, double-blind, controlled, crossover trial.
+The sting of nettle leaf is beneficial in treating osteoarthritis pain at the base of the thumb or index finger in a randomised, double-blind, controlled, crossover trial.
 Nettle or placebo leaf was stroked over the painful area daily.

-ESCOP recommends nettle leaf as an adjuvant therapy for rheumatic conditions and irrigation in inflammatory conditions of the lower urinary tract.
+ESCOP recommends nettle leaf as adjuvant therapy for rheumatic conditions and irrigation in inflammatory diseases of the lower urinary tract.

 Dosage (Divided Daily)

 • Dried Leaf: 9,000 – 50,000mg (as a tea)